mikro-orm/mikro-orm/docs/docs/migrations.md

 });
 ```

-This should allow using CLI to generate TS migration files (as in CLI you probably
+This should allow using CLI to generate TS migration files (as in CLI we probably
 have TS support enabled), while using compiled JS files in production, where ts-node
 is not registered.